Linkage Program

 Please subscribe to the Research Office ARC mailing list to receive up to date information on ARC funding opportunities.

-There are three assessment rounds for applications for Linkage Projects for funding applied for in 2021.
-Applications can be submitted at any time between 18 December 2020 and 16 December 2021 and will be assessed within one of three assessment rounds
+In 2024 there will be two assessment rounds for applications for Linkage Projects for funding applied for in 2024.
+Applications can be submitted at any time between 14 December 2023 and 11 December 2024 and will be assessed within one of two assessment rounds.

 Please review our ARC/NHMRC Grant Rounds Submission Procedures (PDF) for essential information regarding application submission under this scheme.